hello-baccho/First_rep/README.md

 # First_rep
-Mahadi is the author oh this repository.
+Mehedi is the author oh this repository